Title: Exploring JavaScript ES6 Features Functions, Classes, and Modules

 Key Points:

-• The constructor method is called when a new instance of the class is created.
+constructormethod is called when a new instance of the class is created. - Methods inside a class do not need the

 Class Inheritance